MouseLand/suite2p/README.md

 ~~~~
 pip install suite2p
 ~~~~
 If you don't already have Python (and pip), you'll need to first install a distribution of Python like [Anaconda](https://www.anaconda.com/download/).
 Choose Python 3.x for your operating system.
-Either add Anaconda to the path during install, or open up an Anaconda prompt insted of the standard command line terminal.
+You might need to use an anaconda prompt if you did not add anaconda to the path.

 ## Getting started

-The quickest way to start is to open the GUI from a command line terminal:
+The quickest way to start is to open the GUI from a command line terminal.
+You might need to open an anaconda prompt if you did not add anaconda to the path.
 ~~~~
 python -m suite2p
 ~~~~